hireign/greenkart/A2_suri_shubham.md

 UI components are used throughout the application(almost all files in src folder), there are css customizations for some components and are done through classes attribute.
 * Hirarchy and combination of these components has been done independently.
 * Author attributes not available

+Following snippets of code was used from material-ui documentaion, these snippets are basic working of components and have been modified according to need in application.
 ```
         <TextField
                         InputProps={{